sonertari/UTMFW/README.md

 The web user interface of UTMFW helps you manage your firewall:

+- Dashboard provides an overview of the system status.
 - System, network, and service configuration can be achieved on the web interface.
 - Pf rules are maintained using PFRE.
 - Information on hosts, interfaces, pf rules, states, and queues are provided in a tabular form.